-re reason to close the pending Waiver case.

-Appen dix B: Participant Access and Eligibility

 B-3: Number of Individuals Served - Attachment #1 (4 of 4)

-Answers s provided in Appendix B-3-d indicate that you do not need to complete this section.
+Answers provided in Appendix B-3-d indicate that you do not need to complete this section.

-Appen dix B: Participant Access and Eligibility

 B-4: Eligibility Groups Served in the Waiver

-a.
+- a.
 1. State Classification.
 The state is a (select one):

-● §1634 State
+- §1634 State

-O SSI Criteria State
+- O SSI Criteria State

-O 209(b) State
+- O 209(b) State

-2. Miller Trust State.
+- 2. Miller Trust State.

 Indicate whether the state is a Miller Trust State (select one):

-● No
+- No

-\circ{Yes}
+- O{Yes}

-th Medicaid Eligibility Groups Served in the Waiver.
+- b.
+Medicaid Eligibility Groups Served in the Waiver.
 Individuals who receive services under this waiver are eligible under the following eligibility groups contained in the state plan.
-The state applies all applicable federal financial participation mits under the plan.
-Check all that apply :
+The state applies all applicable federal financial participation limits under the plan.
+Check all that apply:

-ligibility Groups Served in the Waiver (excluding the special home and community-based waiver group under 42 CFR 435.217)
+Eligibility Groups Served in the Waiver (excluding the special home and community-based waiver group under 42 CFR §435.217)

 Low income families with children as provided in §1931 of the Act

-SSI recipients
+⊠ SSI recipients

-Aged, blind or disabled in 209(b) states who are eligible under 42 CFR §435.121

-Optional state supplement recipients

-Optional categorically needy aged and/or disabled individuals who have income at:
+- Aged, blind or disabled in 209(b) states who are eligible under 42 CFR §435.121 - Optional state supplement recipients - ∠ Optional categorically needy aged and/or disabled individuals who have income at:

-optional energotically needly aged and/or absolute marviations who have meonic act

-Select one:

-• 100% of the Federal poverty level (FPL)

-O % of FPL, which is lower than 100% of FPL.
+- 100% of the Federal poverty level (FPL) - % of FPL, which is lower than 100% of FPL.

 Specify percentage:

-Working individuals with disabilities who buy into Medicaid (BBA working disabled group as provided in §1902(a)(10)(A)(ii)(XIII)) of the Act)

-☐ Working individuals with disabilities who buy into Medicaid (TWWIIA Basic Coverage Group as provided in
+- Working individuals with disabilities who buy into Medicaid (BBA working disabled group as provided in §1902(a)(10)(A)(ii)(XIII)) of the Act) - Working individuals with disabilities who buy into Medicaid (TWWIIA Basic Coverage Group as provided in